RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 I sympathized and explained that there are various grant and funding programs in California for this situation.
 “I am sure that if the county finds contamination, they will look to those responsible for the contamination, and if they can’t find those responsible, they will use the appropriate funding mechanisms available from the state.”

-We took a look at what vapor intrusion is and how it could affect anyone near a contaminant release, even if the release didn’t happen on your property.
+We looked at what vapor intrusion is and how it could affect anyone near a contaminant release, even if the release didn’t happen on your property.
 The next question is how to protect yourself from vapor intrusion.
 Check this space for some answers.

 Our client had been retired for some time, living on a fixed income, when he got a letter from the local oversight agency he had dealt with while in business.
 The letter said that an investigation down the street from his former dry cleaning business found PCE, and they pointed the finger at the retiree.
 He replied with the truth; “I don’t have the money.”